Pistol I.Q. Standards

 What's your Pistol IQ Score?

 The Pistol IQ Standards were created to test a shooter on 5 core competency shooting skills: Accuracy, Draw Speed, Recoil Management, Target Transitions, and Throttle Control.
 They were not intended to be a pass/fail type test, but one that generates an aggregate score and measure of a shooter’s current performance proficiency.
-A score of 100 represents what is considered to be a mean score of a shooter of average proficiency, and the scores scale up (and down) from there.
+A score of 100 or better represents what is considered to be sound proficiency, and the scores scale up (and down) from there.
 A score of 144 or more represents “genius level” shooting proficiency.
-These standards are not meant to be impossible to score well at but require consistent performance across a variety of skills at a reasonable level of high skill to score well.
+These standards are not meant to be impossible to score well at but require consistent performance across a variety of skillsets at a reasonable level of proficiency to score well.

 From 7 yards, draw and fire 2 rounds to a USPSA A-zone.
 Record the points and time, divide points by time to calculate a hit factor.